porres/completion-plugin/README.md

 ### Deken (easy way)

  - just search for the completion-plugin on deken <3
+ - **you need at least Deken 0.3.1** to download the completion plugin. **Pd-0.48-1 comes with deken-0.2.4**!
+So either
+    - download Pd-0.48-2
+    - open Deken on PD 0.48-1 or older and search for deken.
+Then install the newer Deken version through Deken.

 ### Manually (not so easy way)

- - just [download](https://github.com/HenriAugusto/completion-plugin/releases) the plugin and put the whole `PD-AutoComplete-plugin` folder anywhere and add it to your pd paths in **edit->Preferences->Path**
+ - just [download](https://github.com/HenriAugusto/completion-plugin/releases) the plugin and put the whole `PD-AutoComplete-plugin` folder anywhere and add it to your pd paths in **file->Preferences->Path**
  - The easiest way is it on the "extras" folders of your pd install.
 If you do this you don't need to set the path.
  - Yet i recommend having a "shared extras" folder and add it to your PD Path.
 This way if you have more than 1 pd installs (example: if you've used the zip distributions to have more than one PD version)